happypeter/edocs/mac/tools.md

 in full screen mode, default behavior is press Cmd for 1 second bring out the tab, right+left arrow to switch among them

-#Divvy
-a must have

-# print screen

-Hold down Apple key ⌘ + Shift + 3 and release all
-Hold down Apple key ⌘ + Shift + 4 and release all

-# gvim for it's all text

-serach "mac gvim" in google and download vim7.0.224.tar.bz2

-unpack it and follow the readme in it. and have a .gvimrc like:

-    set encoding=utf-8
-    set guifont=Monaco:h24

-see also

-chrome://itsalltext/locale/readme.xhtml "A note to Mac OS X users"
 # Airport
 I can not find hello-peter, I can not connect the fix: